mcornick/vim-berks/README.md

 # Unmaintained

-I'm no longer using Vim regularly, and am not updating my various Vim plugins.
-Please contact me if you would like to take over maintenance of any or all of them.
-Thanks!
+This plugin is no longer maintained.
+If you'd like to take over maintenance, please let me know.

 # vim-berks